Parliamentary.ai

 • House of Lords reform.

-The Convention must publish recommendations within one year of its commencement, with the Secretary of State responding within six months.
-The Convention's membership will represent political parties, local authorities, and the nations and regions of the UK, with at least 50% of members lacking roles reasonably considered political.
-The Secretary of State will set the convention's commencement date (no later than December 31, 2016) and operational rules via regulations subject to parliamentary annulment.
+The Convention must publish recommendations within a year of its commencement, with the Secretary of State responding within six months.
+Membership will represent registered political parties, local authorities, and the UK's nations and regions, with at least 50% of members lacking political employment.
+The Secretary of State will set the Convention's rules and appointment of members through regulations which are subject to parliamentary annulment.

 Government Spending